GalacticBot/galactic-docs/docs/start.md

 ### ❯ Documentation notation
 **Optional** arguments are denoted by being encapsulated in brackets `[ ]` - means that the command will run either with default values or show usage prompt.
 **Required** arguments are denoted by less and greater than `< >` - means that the command will not run and return an error.
 **Infinite** arguments (ones you can list several) are denoted by `..` after the argument.
-Ex `< argument.. >` - means you can pass more than one argument.
+Ex `<argument..>` - means you can pass more than one argument.
 **Alternatives** are denoted by being separated by a `|`.
 **Actual values** that you can use in a command are denoted by being surrounded by single quotes `' '`.

 ### ❯ Arguments
 The bot splits arguments by space unless specified otherwise.
-To pass an argument that contains spaces you have to encapsulate it in quotes, some exceptions exist.
+To pass an argument that contains spaces you have to encapsulate it in quotes, though some exceptions exist.

 **Ex:**
-`-grant "rolename that contains spaces" < permission >` - quotes are necessary
+`-grant "rolename that contains spaces" <permission>` - quotes are necessary
 `-user some user` - quotes not necessary
 **Typically** if the argument is at the end of a command it won't require quotes.

-### ❯ Command aliases
+### ❯ Command and setting aliases
 Most commands and settings have some kind of aliases associated with them, some of which change the behaviour of the command or setting.
 For instance the **mute setting** has a `createmute` (`-settings createmute <rolename>`) alias, which changes the behaviour to be identical to `-settings mute create <rolename>`.